8 Powerful Benefits of Cross-Training Every Runner Should Know

 Strength Training

-All runners, whether beginners or experienced, short or long distance, road or trail runners, should add two days of strength training into their weekly program no matter what.
+All runners, whether beginners or experienced, short- or long-distance, road or trail, should add two days of strength training to their weekly program, no matter what.

-These two workouts should be total body workouts and include squats, lunges, deadlifts, step-ups, planks, push-ups, pull-ups, and all variations.
+Some great compound exercises to include are squats, lunges, deadlifts, step-ups, glute bridges, planks, push-ups, and pull-ups.
 Try to hit each muscle group in every workout and be consistent.

 People at the gym strength training.